Rules for Missouri Fire Protection Districts - Page 3

 - To sue and be sued, which is part of being a political subdivision.

-- To contract for facilities or services to control or prevent fires (including water supply, hydrant and alarm systems), provided it takes bids for expenditures of $10,000 or more.
+- To contract for district affairs and facilities or services to control or prevent fires (including water supply, hydrant and alarm systems), provided it takes bids for expenditures of $10,000 or more (limited by 321.506).

 - To borrow money with voter approval and issue bonds and notes.